 Type #2: Gel Memory Foam

-Gel memory foam technology mimics the feel of a box spring mattress.
+Gel memory foam technology mimics the feel of a spring mattress.
 Instead of springs, this type of mattress uses gel beads in the interior.
 This gives the mattress a bounce and responsiveness that you don't find in other types of foam.

-An additional feature is natural temperature control, since the gel layer provides a cooling effect for the sleeper.
+An additional feature is natural temperature control, since the gel provides a cooling effect for the sleeper.
 It helps to regulate your temperature as you sleep.

-In other words, if you tend to sleep hot, a cooling gel memory foam mattress could be something to consider.
+In other words, if you tend to sleep hot, a gel memory foam mattress could be something to consider.
 Phase-changing materials in a memory foam mattress absorb excess heat from the body to keep your body temperature cool and comfortable.

 Type #3: Open-Cell

-The open-cell structure all foam mattress is an innovation in the sleep industry because it provides more airflow and insulation.
+The open-cell structure foam mattress is an innovation in the sleep industry because it provides more airflow and insulation.
 With its airy design, you'll stay comfortable all night long — no matter if you live in a hot climate or have a problem with night sweats.

 As a trade-off, open-cell memory foam also lacks density.
 It is a lower quality material that is less durable than traditional mattresses.
 Customers often complain that these types of mattresses don't last as long as high-ILD (indentation load deflection) mattresses.